 Will this rug be the center of attention in the room?
 Will it be smack dab in the middle of your living room where family and guests will be on it and around it just hanging out or playing board games?
 Or will it be in the guest bedroom where your aunt, who has bad allergies, will be staying when she comes to visit?
-You have to determine purpose and location before making any costly purchase.
+You have to determine the purpose and location before making any costly purchase.

-What Would You Say Your Overall Style is?
+What Would You Say Your Overall Style Is?

 Although you don’t have to be matchy-matchy, try and complement the style and space of your rooms.
 Make sure the colors of the rug work with the tones you’ve selected for the wall color and upholstery color.

 Will it be Easy to Clean?

 No one will dispute the fact that antique Persian rugs are gorgeous (and expensive!), but they will have to be professionally cleaned AT LEAST once a year is located in high-use rooms.
 If this is the way you insist on going, find out first if your professional rug cleaner will come to pick it up from your home or if you are responsible for dropping your rugs off.
 Depending on the size of the rug, it may be too cumbersome to roll up and stick in the trunk of your car.

 What Feels Best to You?